New Bearded Dragon Owner?

 Substrate (also known as flooring)

 This is a highly contentious subject, and to some extent depends on your level of experience with Bearded Dragon husbandry.
 Also the age of your Beardie is an extremely important factor when deciding on the substrate.
 There are two types of substrate particle an non-particle.
-For a new owner it’s my be advisable (at least initially) to avoid any particle based substrates (such as sand).
+For a new owner it’s my opinion (at least initially) to avoid any particle based substrates (such as sand).

 Adults are much more robust and both particle and non particle substrate can be used.
 Important consideration is required when choosing a particle based substrate.
 Tiles, reptile carpet and sand mats are also are a good option for adult dragons if you prefer an non-particle substrate.